 Introduction to grieving a property tax assessment

 Every spring the Listers update the Grand List to account for property improvements that have occurred since April 1st of the previous year.
-After the preliminary Grand List is completed, landowners whose assessment has changed are mailed a letter briefly describing the changes and the schedule for appealing their property tax assessment.
+We are also tasked with updating Current Use Allocation information, which affects the amount of Current Use exemption to one’s taxable value.
+After the preliminary Grand List is completed, landowners whose assessment or allocation has changed are mailed a letter briefly describing the changes and the schedule for appealing their property tax assessment.
 Property owners not receiving a change of assessment notice may also grieve.
-Grievance hearings are generally held over one or two days in June.
+Grievance hearings are held over one or two days in early to mid-June.

 Prior to requesting a grievance hearing, property owners are encouraged to discuss their questions or concerns with the Listers, because in many cases the situation can be resolved without a hearing.
 Examples that can be resolved without a grievance hearing are: address corrections, undisputed property line issues, undisputed parcel descriptions, changes in parcel condition such as the removal of a building not noted by the Listers and other factual errors.
 However, if a disagreement remains, property owners should request a grievance hearing.

-Listers request that those wishing to grieve consider the following:
+Property owners wishing to grieve should consider the following: